 What Is Perioral Dermatitis?

-Perioral Dermatitis is a facial rash that typically causes dryness and inflammation around the corners of the mouth.
-The rash may also spread around the nose and eyes.
+Perioral Dermatitis is a facial rash that typically causes bumps and inflammation around the mouth that can appear similar to rosacea.
+It can also appear around the eyes and nose.

 Once she realized what led to irritation and flare-ups, Bieber says she only reaches for "super gentle anti-inflammatory products that will help soothe skin and won’t trigger a dermatitis breakout."
 It's tough, though, because it still took her time to figure out what was happening and get a proper diagnosis from a dermatologist.
 In fact, Bieber says, "Sometimes it gets so irritated only a prescription cream will calm it down.
 Self-diagnosing is a no-no."